SocksTheWolf/AntiScamBot/docs/faq.md

 ### Why does the bot need the permissions it has?

-Because of how Discord handles permissions it needs the following permissions
+Because of how Discord handles permissions it needs the following permissions:

-* `Read Messages`: To handle commands.
-The bot will only look for messages that start with "?".
-If a message does not start with that character, the bot stops processing the message.
-Eventually I'd like to move to a system where this is not required, but it's was not easy to set up for early access.
+* `Create Commands`: For implementing the various application slash commands.

 * `Send Messages`: To send responses to commands that are executed.

-* `Ban Members`: To execute the commands
+* `Ban Members`: To execute the bans

-* `Add Reactions`: Right now this permission is unused by the bot, but this is to add reactions to command messages in the future.

-* `Embed Links`: To give you information when you run `?scamcheck`
+* `Embed Links`: To give you information when you run `/scamcheck`

 ### Is the bot open source?